bodlukas/bodlukas.github.io/index.md

 permalink: /
 ---

 I am a doctoral student at [ETH Zurich](https://www.ethz.ch/).
-In my research, I use probabilistic modelling and data analytics to advance risk assessment for spatially distributed systems exposed to natural hazards such as earthquakes.
-This website provides a brief overview on some selected research projects.
+In my research, I use **probabilistic modelling** and **data analytics** to advance risk assessment for spatially distributed **infrastructure** exposed to **natural hazards**.

+Before that, I worked as an infrastructure asset manager for the Swiss Federal Railway ([SBB](https://www.sbb.ch/)).

-This website is under development.
+This website provides a brief overview on my research.
+It is in active development.

 ## News